Egyptian goose

 How did it/could it get here?

-Is it found in Ireland or Northern Ireland?
+Is it found in Northern Ireland?

 Methods for Prevention: